opentok/opentok-rtc/README.md

 - Grunt: http://gruntjs.com (only if you intend to develop or run the tests)

 #### Installation:
-You will need your opentok api
+You will need your OpenTok API Key and Secret.
+These can be obtained from the [developer dashboard](https://tokbox.com/account/#/)
+Substitute your key and secret into the snippet below and execute.

 ```
 redis-cli set tb_api_key yourkeyhere
 redis-cli set tb_api_secret yoursecrethere